 4. It might fail.

-If you’re thinking of starting a business, or you have already started one, then you probably know that roughly 50% of all new businesses fail within 5 years.
+If you’re thinking of starting a business, or you have already started one, then you probably know that many new businesses fail within 5 years.
 Nobody starts a business thinking it’s going to fail.
 In fact, one-fifth of all Americans think that the best way to become rich is by starting a business.
 They aren’t wrong.
-The majority of millionaires are in fact business owners or self-employed.
+A lot of millionaires are in fact business owners or self-employed.
 But, that doesn’t mean they made their fortune on their first business.

 A 21 year-long study on the success and failures of repeat entrepreneurs and business starters found that even if a person fails with their first business, they’re far more likely to succeed with their second.
 With each business a person starts, the likelihood of success increases, even if the previous business failed.
 Second time business owners don’t even have to stick to the same industry to see an increased chance of success with their next venture.
 Someone who starts a beauty salon that ultimately fails is far more likely to be more successful on their second attempt, even if that second attempt is at owning and running a pizza shop.